detjonmataj/Tiny-C-Compiler-Patches/AutoDereferencing-dot-operator/AutoDereferencing-dot-operator.md

 (*student).age = 20;
 ```

 In the above example, I have declared a pointer to the struct named student and then updated the members of the struct.
-To access the members of the struct, I have used the dot operator (.), but first, I dereferenced the pointer to the struct and put it inside the parentheses because of operator precedence.
+I used the dot (.) operator to access its members, but first, I dereferenced the pointer and surrounded it with parentheses, because of operator precedence.
 The precedence of the dot operator is higher than the precedence of the \* (Indirection, dereference) operator.

 ***Second Method:***